A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 Pros and cons

 NextPax offers access to a wider range of channels than Rentals United.
 And it offers help to select the most profitable channels to list on.
-However, it has a very low online presence with almost zero reviews.
+However, it has a very low online presence with limited reviews.
 This and the non-transparent pricing make it hard to assess whether it’s for you.

 The 3 best PMS for channel management